qedpi/novelty-project/README.md

 ## Suggestions for tomorrow
 ### Choose one to add to habits or dailies.
 * tweak: stretches after meal as first break segment
-* add: daily 10 mins diary
+* 5 mins Arithmetic Practice

 ## Dailies
 ### Aesthetics
 * Read, ponder, and clearly enunciate two poems
+* Journal for 10 mins a day: self-expression

 ## Habits
 ### Health